Article Updated: 28 Sep 2020

 Google’s YouTube video platform recently announced that they are shutting down email notifications service for users who subscribed to receive notifications about new uploaded videos from YouTube Creators (that a user is subscribed to).
 This initially created a confusion among users and creators, because it was perceived that ALL emails are going away, as demonstrated in this discussion here.

 That, thankfully, turned out NOT to be true, as you’ll find out in the rest of this article.
-However, there is something going on with emails, since they are sometimes (or for some users, at least) not working as they used to be.
+However, there is something going on with emails, since they sometimes aren’t working, at least for some users.

 YouTube To Kill Off Email Notifications – Here’s Why This Sucks